michal-harish/spark-on-hbase/README.md

 # TODOs

-- Unify key value mappers under a single interface
+- Write more comprehensive tutorial, generating larger table, writing a distributed algorithm over one column family and bulk-loading the result mutation into the second column family.
-- Add implicit Ordering[K] for all HBaseRDD representations, as HBase is ordered by definition
+- Add implicit Ordering[K] for all HBaseRDD representations since HBase is ordered by definition
 - Refactor for enabling forks and finish off the graph demo which currently doesn't really work